marceltex/recipe-app/README.md

 #### Database design

-This app has a reall simple database design that comprises of a single table named `recipes`.
+This app has a simple database design that comprises of a single table named `recipes`.
 This table has 4 fields namely, `id`, `title`, `description`, `images`.
 The properties of each recipe record in the table is stored in the appropriate field.
 I know storing a list of images in the `images` field doesn't follow database normalisation at all.
 It actually deosn't even conform to first normal form (1NF) which states that each field should contain a single value.

 I initially thought about having a separate `images` table, but then decided against it.
 The overhead of doing joins across two tables, didn't seem worth it, especially because images will never be queried independently of recipes.